Types of Degrees Public Administration Majors Are Getting

 Data from the U.S. Department of Education shows that public administration students who graduated in 2015-2017 with a bachelor’s degree made a median starting salary of $40,800 per year.
 During this timeframe, most salaries fell between $34,600 (25th percentile) and $52,700 (75th percentile).

-It is possible that some of these people may have taken positions that were not related to public admin.
+One thing to note here is that not all of these people may be working in careers related to public admin.

 Salaries According to BLS

-Average salaries range from $71,670 to $123,880 (25th to 75th percentile) for careers related to public admin.
+Public Admin majors often go into careers where salaries can range from $71,670 to $123,880 (25th to 75th percentile).
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.